chriscant/PhotoGridRef/README.md

 The Grid Reference is also copied to the clipboard, ready for pasting into a recording spreadsheet or website.
 Example grid reference: `NY 27332 33320`

+The accuracy of the grid reference is primarily determined by the accuracy of the GPS reading in your phone or camera.
+In many cases it may be best to express as a 6 figure grid reference eg `NY273333` ie by removing the last two digits of each group.

 Overview:
 * Once the tool is installed, right-click on a photo in Windows Explorer and select *Grid Ref*.
 * If the Shift key is held down, then Eastings and Northings are found instead, eg `327332,533320`